 If you have Ehlers-Danlos syndrome, you already know that describing your day to a doctor in a 15-minute appointment is nearly impossible.
 Your joints slipped out and back in three times before noon.
-You had a headache that may or may not be related to your cervical instability.
-Your fatigue is a 7 out of 10, but is that better or worse than last Tuesday?
+There was a headache that may or may not be related to your cervical instability.
+Your fatigue sits at a 7 out of 10, but is that better or worse than last Tuesday?
 Without a record, it all blurs together.

 Key Takeaways